jinglescode/jinglescode.github.io/_posts/2020-11-01-how-convolutional-layers-work-deep-learning-neural-networks.md

 {% include figure.html
   file="/assets/img/posts/how-convolutional-layers-work-deep-learning-neural-networks-05.gif"
-  caption="Apply convolution with a kernel with padding"
+  caption="Apply convolution with a kernel with padding."
 %}

 For a convolution with a kernel size of 5, we can also produce an output vector of the same length by adding 2 paddings at the front and the end of the input vector.
 Likewise, for images, applying a 3x3 kernel to the 128x128 images, we can add a border of one pixel around the outside of the image to produce the size 128x128 output feature map.